 The greatest savings from using Detente Mediation is you avoid the expense of paying lawyers to do what you can do yourselves with a Detente mediator's help.
 You are not required to have a lawyer to divorce; but divorce lawyers are welcome to join you in mediation sessions at Detente.
 Having the choice about how or whether divorce lawyers participate while you mediate means you control lawyers' fees.
 If you choose a mediation-friendly family law attorney who participates offline to help develop solutions, review your agreements, and do legal paperwork, that is fine too!
 We are happy to refer you to attorneys who encourage amicable solutions for families and will not create unnecessary conflict or you may find your own.
 Detente does not receive referral fees or share fees with any other professionals.

 Peace of Mind

 Your Detente attorney-mediator will tell you what the law is, analyze legal issues, and discuss your choices without taking sides.
 If you have your own attorney, he or she can give you individual advice and recommendations for what you should do on any specific issue if you also need that help.
 Please remember the mediated settlement agreement the mediator writes is legally binding when the two of you sign it.
-We suggest you consult with an attorney of your own choosing before you sign any final settlements so you will have the peace of mind of knowing your decisions were smart and well-informed.
+If you wish to do so, please consult with an attorney of your own choosing before you sign any final settlements so you will have the peace of mind of knowing your decisions were smart and well-informed.

 To get the greatest satisfaction, value, and save the most money, make Detente mediation your first choice.
 Call us today at (817) 283-5100 to schedule a free consultation and your mediator will help you understand more about the process and the pricing for your personal situation.